jnoortiz/joaquin.io/README.md

 ### Personal Portfolio

-This is incredibly out of date and will be rebuilt!
+This is out of date and will be rebuilt!